-The library is quiet area for study, reading, and research.
+The library is a quiet area for study, reading, and research.
 Students are expected to use the available resources as aids in fulfilling the goals of their academic program.
 Students must enter the library at the beginning and remain until the end of the class period.
 Students may not use the library during their lunch period, and must bring materials necessary for study.
 Social conversations are NOT permitted, but the librarian or the proctor may let students work together quietly.
 Students are not permitted to bring book bags or food into the library, nor to leave book bags outside the library entrance.

-Students may not tamper with the computers or other equipment in the library.
-Computers must be used for academic assignments and research only.
-Students who need help should request it from the librarian or a proctor.
 Failure to return library materials will result in the withholding of report cards (or diplomas for seniors).
 The replacement cost of lost books must be paid in full.